jasonmitchell/hallo/README.md

 ### Async Support
 Hallo provides the interfaces `IHalStateAsync<T>`, `IHalEmbeddedAsync<T>` and `IHalLinksAsync<T>`.
-These interfaces define asynchronous version of the `StateFor`, `EmbeddedFor` and `LinksFor` methods. to enable the execution of asynchronous code as part of the HAL document generation process.
+These interfaces define asynchronous version of the `StateFor`, `EmbeddedFor` and `LinksFor` methods to enable the execution of asynchronous code as part of the HAL document generation process.

 #### Example